sekoyo/lightgrid/NOTES.md

 ## Bugs

-- ⛔️ Column Reordering: dragging col beyond iframe on right causes the col to fill whole header
 - Clicking in row details selects closest parent cell.
 Don't change selection on item details clicks.

 # Do and Donts